 Created by Ben Bocquelet, the series is the first commission from Turner Broadcasting's Cartoon Network Development Studio Europe.
-Combining a mixture of several animation techniques with live-action backgrounds, the series follows the misadventures of a twelve year old cat named Gumball, who lives in the quaint little town of Elmore - where nearly everything has the power to come to life!
+Combining a mixture of several animation techniques with live-action backgrounds, the series follows the misadventures of a hapless twelve year old cat named Gumball, who lives in the quaint little town of Elmore - where nearly everything has the power to come to life!
 Joining him is his best friend Darwin, the one-time pet fish who grew legs and joined the family.
-The two of them go to Elmore Junior High where all sorts of strange characters roam the halls.The series received a twenty-episode second season before the eighteen-episode first season even premiered and another twenty-episode third season shortly after the second season premiere, bringing its total to 29 hours worth of episodes.
+The two of them go to Elmore Junior High where all sorts of strange characters roam the halls.The series received a twenty-episode second season before the eighteen-episode first season even premiered, another twenty-episode third season shortly after the second season premiere, and two more twenty-episode seasons right before the third season premiere, bringing its total to 49 hours worth of episodes.
 It got a "sneak peek" (i.e., the first of two episodes) in the UK on May 2nd, 2011, and in the US on May 3.
-The official US premiere was May 9 and the UK on September 5th.You can check out the show's Recap page here.It also has its own wiki.
+The official US premiere was May 9 and the UK on September 5th.A Comic Book Adaptation published by KaBOOM!
+Comics was announced in March 2014 and started in June of that year.
+It is written by Frank Gibson of Tiny Kitten Teeth with art by Tyson Hesse of Boxer Hockey.You can check out the show's Recap page here and the character page here.
+It also has a page for trivia and Shout Outs.
+Please list examples relating to specific episodes and characters on the corresponding page.It also has its own wiki.

 The Amazing World of Gumball provides examples of:

-All There in the Manual: Darwin is Gumball's Adopted Brother who grew legs when he was overfed, but you wouldn't know that unless you read it online from the creators despite being heavily implied through-out the series.
+All There in the Manual: Darwin is Gumball's adopted brother who grew legs when he was overfed, but you wouldn't know that unless you read it online from the creators despite being heavily implied through-out the series.